Before messaging or emailing us, please read the following in its entirety.

 Q: What sanitary measures will you take?

-A: We will have hand sanitizer stations throughout MFM, the facility will be cleaned throughout the day, and some team members may wear gloves.
+A: We will have hand sanitizer stations throughout MFM, the facility will be cleaned throughout the day, and some team members may wear gloves, staff are also required to be masked.
+Disposable masks will be available if you don’t have one.
+All our spaces will be periodically fogged with a disinfectant spray.

 Q: What additional measures of safety will the Con Suite aka the Critter Cafe be taking?

 A: Our Critter Cafe staff has always had ServSafe certified staff in addition to a ServSafe Certified Food Manager as well.
-We are moving the Critter Cafe to the Oak Ballroom (where gaming has been) for better social distancing, our staff will be serving things in individual portions in bags, cups, bowls.
-The staff will also help get your soda or coffee this year.
+We are moving the Critter Cafe to the Evergreen Room (the big restaurant area) for better social distancing, our staff will be serving things in individual portions in bags, cups, bowls.
+The staff will also help get your coffee or tea this year.
 We have a long restaurant background so we have looked into every safety aspect possible including individually wrapped plasticware and such.
-All staff to plan on being vaccinated by the time MFM rolls around.
+All staff are vaccinated and will be gloved and masked when working around food.

 Q: What sanitary measures should we as attendees take?

-A: Bring your own sanitizer, wash your hands frequently, wear a mask and be mindful of others.
+A: Bring your own sanitizer, wash your hands frequently, wear a mask anytime you are in the hotel public space or in MFM con spaces (ballrooms and conference rooms) and be mindful of others.

 Q: I stay at Whispering Woods.
 Are they taking extra precautions?